Lorenzo Lodici: Career

 Lodici was born in Brescia, but he grew up in Chioggia, a town near Venice.
 After gaining the title of International Master in 2016, he won the Italian Junior Championship in Cosenza in 2017.

 In 2018, he won the Italian Chess Championship for the first time in Salerno, defeating the Grandmaster Alberto David in the play-offs by 2-0.
 Here he earned the first Grandmaster norm.

 In 2021, he got the other two norms, gaining the Grandmaster title.
 The first at the Festival Holiday La Marca Open in Villorba in June, the second at Italian Team Chess Championship in Montesilvano in September.
 In April he won the Mitropa Cup with the Italian Team, playing in reserve board.
 He scored 4.5 out of 7 points.

 In 2022, he participated at his first Chess Olympiad in Chennai, where he obtained the 19th performance rating in 3rd board, defeating the Norwegian Super GM Jon Ludvig Hammer and drawing against the Indian child prodigy R Praggnanandhaa.

+In 2024, at his second Chess Olympiad, he defeated Super GMs Anish Giri and Peter Leko.